Interview with Harald Fortmann about the working worlds of the future

 One term that you mention in your book is particularly interesting in terms of optimized workforce management – the breathing organization.
 How can this be achieved?

-The "breathing organization" – just like the "liquid organization" – represent organization forms that are essential in the New Work Era.
+The "breathing organization" – just like the "liquid organization" – represents organization forms that are essential in the New Work Era.
 Organizations must be created from which one can act and not only react.
 In this way, companies can survive on the markets, while meeting employee wishes and requirements at the same time.
 Breathing organizations can be achieved by breaking away from the rigid 40-hour week.
 Different, flexible working time models are needed, thereby creating a kind of mosaic of different models.
 Thanks to this flexibilization and an open corporate culture, employees can cooperate and share their knowledge.
 This approach dissolves knowledge silos, rigid hierarchies and departmental mindsets and promotes a genuine transfer of knowledge.
 Even considering today's challenges in the working world, such as the shortage of skilled employees, it is amply evident that changes are urgently required.

 Let's move on to keyword number four.
 Digital transformation in particular, which is inseparably linked to the working world of the future, needs the right skills.
 Where must companies start off, and where can they take additional steps?